Table of Contents

 - What Are Time’s Metric and Spacetime’s Interval?

 - Is Time the Fourth Dimension?

 - Is There More Than One Kind of Physical Time?

-- What is the Difference between the Past and the Absolute Past?
+- What are the Absolute Past and the Absolute Elsewhere?

 - What Is Time Dilation?